stab3l-admin/stab3l-docs/content/docs/faq.md

 To participate in governance:

-1. Acquire STB-GOV tokens through staking, trading, or participating in the ecosystem
+1. Acquire rSTB tokens through staking, trading, or participating in the ecosystem
 2. Navigate to the "Governance" section of the platform
-3. Browse active proposals or create your own (requires 1,000 STB-GOV)
+3. Browse active proposals or create your own (requires 1,000 rSTB)
 4. Vote on proposals: "For," "Against," or "Abstain"
 5. Participate in forum discussions to help refine proposals